-- Update the BIOS without Using the Internet Update Function: Click Update BIOS from File, then select the location where you save the BIOS update file - obtained from the Internet or through other source.
+- 2. Update in BIOS without Using the Internet Update Function: - Click Update BIOS from File, then select the location where you save the BIOS update file obtained from the Internet or through other source.
 Follow the on-screen instructions to complete. - 3.
 Save Current BIOS File:

 Click Save Current BIOS to File to save the current BIOS file. - 4.
-Load CMOS default after BIOS Defaults after BIOS Update:
+Load CMOS default after BIOS update: